PG1003/filesystem/reference.md

 ### `path( [p] )`

 Creates a new path object from `p`.
-`p` can be a string or another path object.
 A default empty path object is created when called without parameters.

 ### `path:append( p )`